apioo/psx-framework/README.md

 ## About

 Engine which drives the PSX framework.
-More informations about the PSX framework at http://phpsx.org
+More information about the PSX framework at http://phpsx.org